brianhonohan/sketchbook/processing/fieldeq/README.md

 # Overview
-A collection of equations, to create various Vector fields
+A collection of equations, to create various Vector fields.

-The intent of this sketch is to experiment with alternate
+The intent of this sketch is to experiment with alternate fields and see what patterns they produce.

 Currently the fields have to be toggled on/off via code.